Leica CL vs Olympus E-M10 III

 - More affordable: Was introduced into a lower priced category (77 percent cheaper at launch).

-If the count of individual advantages (bullet points above) is taken as a guide, the CL is the clear winner of the match-up (10 : 6 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the CL emerges as the winner of the contest (9 : 6 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Leica CL and the Olympus E-M10 III place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.